matinkaboli/stellar-sdk/README.md

 # Stellar SDK

-A Rust library for communicating with a Stellar Horizon server.
+A lightweight Rust library for communicating with a Stellar Horizon server.

-It provides:
+## Features:

+- it uses only 3 packages and is extremely lightweight
 - a networking layer API for Horizon endpoints.
 - facilities for building and signing transactions, for communicating with a Stellar Horizon instance, and for submitting transactions or querying network history.

 ## Install